-Officers (Commissioned): Commissioned Officers are responsible for leading and training enlisted Soldiers, planning missions, and organizing the internal and external affairs of the Army.
+Officers (Commissioned): Commissioned Officers are responsible for leading and training enlisted Soldiers, planning missions, and organizing the intervention of the Army.
 Appointments for commissioned officers are made by the President.
 For field grade officers and above with the advice and consent of the Senate.